Gambling and online casinos in Solomon Islands

 Solomon Islands is an independent nation in the Southwest Pacific, known for its natural resources, tourism and conservative economy.

-the country has become one of the few in Oceania where gambling is legal and regulated at the legislative level.
+Despite the traditional way and small scale, the country has become one of the few in Oceania where gambling is allowed and regulated at the legislative level.

-which creates a vacuum between the legal offline industry and the rapidly growing digital sector.
+Licensed casinos, state lotteries and sweepstakes operate here, but online gambling has not yet been included in the regulatory sphere, which creates a vacuum between the legal offline industry and the rapidly growing digital sector.

 Historical context